SarvarKh/ofn-wiki/Bug-severity.md

 - checkout crashes, not possible to make an order

 ## Severity 2 💣
-**Description**: the bug is affecting any of the non-critical features described in [Severity 1](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Bug-severity#severity-1) and there is no workaround.
-Most users are impacted.
+**Description**: the bug is affecting any of the non-critical features described in [Severity 1](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Bug-severity#severity-1) and there is no usable/intuitive enough workaround.
+A significant number of users are impacted.

 **Timeframe**: as soon as possible